muratk5n/thirdwave/en/README.md

 ---

-This is my worry... focus on pure green sources, while welcome, would not be enough.
+This was my worry... focus on pure green sources, while welcome, would not be enough.
 All raw sources of energy need to be used, including fossil.
 Targeting blue or green H2, we generate clean fuel any way possible.